-A key advantage of the regional subsidiary model is the use of a charter, as opposed to legislation, as the primary governance and regulatory instrument.
-Accordingly, the legislative provisions governing the establishment of regional subsidiaries should be light, leaving most of the regulation to the regional subsidiary charter, which can be adapted to suit the specific circumstances of each regional subsidiary.
+A key advantage of the regional subsidiary Policy are met and appropriate financial model is the use of a charter, as opposed to management regulations are implemented. legislation, as the primary governance and regulatory instrument.
+Accordingly, the legislative provisions governing the